 Audits: Accept or reject the results of a firm-wide or service-level audit

 ShareIn's Appointed Representatives should adhere to the same structure for corporate decision-making to ensure a governance framework that respects FCA expectations and is in line with our Compliance Manual.

 Primary responsibility for compliance with regulation lies with the senior management of ShareIn and that of each of its Appointed Representatives.
 The FCA expects firms, through senior management direction, to take a risk-based approach to compliance and focus on preventing material breaches to its principles.
 Monitoring and other procedures that ensure we comply with our legal and regulatory responsibilities are delegated to the compliance officer.

-ShareIn's CF10 Compliance Officer is Jude Cook.
+ShareIn's CF10 Compliance Officer is listed on the FCA Register.
 The compliance officer has day-to-day responsibility for ensuring all FCA activities undertaken by ShareIn meet FCA standards and has a direct reporting line to the management board.
 The compliance officer undertakes monitoring and other procedures that ensure we comply with our legal and regulatory responsibilities and issues regular reports to the Board.